 It is getting to that time of the year again.
-My garden is slowing down and I have to start thinking about the first frost.
+My vegetable gardening projects are slowing down and I have to start thinking about the first frost.
 It is also the time to start thinking about preserving herbs that seem to be in abundant supply right now.

 I have a huge group of fresh herbs in tubs.
 I love to cook and the fresh herbs just give so much more flavor to my favorite recipes.
 Some of them are annuals, which will die when it freezes, and some are perennials which will come back next year.
 But most will not grow through the cold winter.